After IR trees have been put into a canonical form (described in the

 lw r1, 20($fp) add r1, $fp, 20 sll r2, r1, 2 lw r1, (r1) add r1, r1, r2 sll r2, r1, 2 lw r2, 10($fp) add r1, r1, r2 sw r2, (r1) add r2, $fp, x lw r2, (r2) sw r2, (r1)The first tiling is obviously better since it can be executed faster.

-It's highly desirable to do optimum tiling, ie, to generate to shortest instruction sequence (or alternatively the sequence with the fewest machine cycles).
+It's highly desirable to do optimum tiling, ie, to generate the shortest instruction sequence (or alternatively the sequence with the fewest machine cycles).
 But this is not always easy to achieve.
 So most compilers do an optimal tiling where no two adjacent tiles can be combined into a tile of lower cost.
 Optimum tiling is not always optimal but it's close for RISC machines.

 There are two main ways of performing optimum tiling: using maximal munch (a greedy algorithm) or using dynamic programming.
 In maximal munch you start from the IR root and from all matching tiles you select the one with the maximum number of IR nodes (largest tile).
 Then you go to the children (subtrees) of this tile and apply the algorithm recursively until you reach the tree leaves.
 The dynamic programming works from the leaves to the root.
 It assigns a cost to every tree node by considering every tile that matches the node and calculating the minimum value of: